manoj-ayyappan/csc510_SE_Project_layons/README.md

 If you experience or witness any behavior that violates this Code of Conduct, please report it to the project maintainers immediately.
 We are committed to addressing and resolving any issues promptly and fairly.

-Let's work together to create a positive and inclusive community around the Job Search Portal project!
+Let's work together to create a positive and inclusive community around the LayOns project!

 ## Support